Photo by Jake Lewis

 Exercise Is Cool

 You’re not at school any more.
-You don’t have to live out this ridiculous idea that physical fitness is the preserve of witless removal-men-in-the-making, while you – with your Stilton-filled lifestyle of sedentary dandyism – are the beautiful, shining, enlightened one.
-You’re not; you sweat on your way to the bus stop and even if you’re still waspishly thin, your arteries probably look like Peperami sticks.
+You don’t have to live out this ridiculous idea that physical fitness is the preserve of witless jocks while your lifestyle of sedentary dandyism makes you the beautiful, shining, enlightened one.
+You’re not; You sweat on your way to the bus stop and even if you’re still waspishly thin, your arteries probably look like Slim Jims.

-Team sport isn’t for everyone, but we’re a long way from the days when Jason in 9C would aim his goal kicks at your face.
 Exercise is an enriching, intellectual pursuit as well as a physical one.
-It clears your mind and it’s a great way to look at the world at a new kind of pace.
-Murakami wrote a book about jogging, Camus was a goalkeeper and Kari Stefansson, arguably the world’s leading genetic scientist, is an obsessive basketball player.
+It clears your mind and it’s a great way to look at the world at a new pace.
+Haruki Murakami wrote a book about jogging, Camus was a goalkeeper and Kari Stefansson, arguably the world’s leading genetic scientist, is an obsessive basketball player.
 The list is endless.
 NASA research has shown that people who engage in regular physical exercise are much better at making decisions than those who don’t.
-Exercise doesn’t make you stupid – sitting around and doing nothing does.
+Exercise doesn’t make you stupid—sitting around and doing nothing does.

 The truth is that people who don’t exercise are the stupid ones, and the proof backs it up.
-The idea that exercise is solely for people who’ve just got out of prison and Antipodean gym bunnies is one of the most dangerous of our time, and is mostly perpetuated by people who retweet Stephen Fry and say stuff like: “Football?
+The idea that exercise is solely for people who’ve just got out of prison and Antipodean gym bunnies is one of the most dangerous of our time, and is mostly perpetuated by people who retweet Richard Dawkins and say stuff like: “Football?
 It's just millionaires chasing a pig's bladder around a field, isn’t it?”
-AKA: the worst cunts alive.

 Follow Clive on Twitter: @thugclive